angarsky/diveintopython/learn/variables/array.md

 my_array = array.array('i', [1, 2, 3, 4, 5])
 ```

-2. The second approach is to declare an empty list instead of an array:
+2. The second approach is to declare a list instead of an array:

 ```python
 # Create a list